TalhaPekdemir/learning-pytorch/TENSORS.md

 print("Image is currently in order of width, height, color channels with the size of", image_tensor.shape)

 rearranged_tensor = torch.permute(image_tensor, dims=(2, 1, 0)) # 2->0, 1->1, 0->2
-print("Image rearranged as color chanels, width, height.
+print("Image rearranged as color channels, width, height.
 New shape is ", rearranged_tensor.shape)

 # Outputs:
 # Image is currently in order of width, height, color channels with the size of torch.Size([128, 128, 3])
-# Image rearranged as color chanels, width, height.
+# Image rearranged as color channels, width, height.
 New shape is torch.Size([3, 128, 128])
 ```

 - Changes on assigned variable will effect original tensor since permute works as view.